Paraz10/DQ_4-5-6_DS_Data/README.md

 ## Credits

 Some of this work was inspired / adapted from existing work :
-* cleartonic for his method using the heal values to find the seeds you hit on your console, and functions related to seed advancement
+* cleartonic (Youtube) for his video showing his method using the heal values to find the seeds you hit on your console, and functions related to seed advancement in DQ4
-* Daisuke for functions related to seed generation and seed advancement works
+* DaisukeDaisuke (Github) for his repository storing functions related to seed generation, seed advancement and more about DQ4 and DQ5